cafeibit/Azure-Data-Engineering/readme.md

 Understand the difference between a transform and an action, lazy and eager evaluations, Wide and Narrow transformations, and other optimizations in Azure Databricks.

+Fundamental to Apache Spark are the notions that
+* Transformations are **LAZY**
+* Actions are **EAGER**

+The following code condenses the logic from the DataFrames modules in this learning path, and uses the DataFrames API to:
+- Specify a schema, format, and file source for the data to be loaded
+- Select columns to `GROUP BY`
+- Aggregate with a `COUNT`
+- Provide an alias name for the aggregate output
+- Specify a column to sort on

+This cell defines a series of **transformations**.
+By definition, this logic will result in a DataFrame and will not trigger any jobs.

+`schemaDDL = "NAME STRING, STATION STRING, LATITUDE FLOAT, LONGITUDE FLOAT, ELEVATION FLOAT, DATE DATE, UNIT STRING, TAVG FLOAT"

+sourcePath = "/mnt/training/weather/StationData/stationData.parquet/"

+countsDF = (spark.read
+  .format("parquet")
+  .schema(schemaDDL)
+  .load(sourcePath)
+  .groupBy("NAME", "UNIT").count()
+  .withColumnRenamed("count", "counts")
+  .orderBy("NAME")
+) `

+Because display is an action, a job will be triggered, as logic is executed against the specified data to return a result. `display(countsDF)`

+### Why is Laziness So Important?

+Laziness is at the core of Scala and Spark.

+It has a number of benefits:
+* Not forced to load all data at step #1
+  * Technically impossible with **REALLY** large datasets.
+* Easier to parallelize operations
+  * N different transformations can be processed on a single data element, on a single thread, on a single machine.
+* Optimizations can be applied prior to code compilation

-* Because the Databricks API is declarative, a large number of optimizations are available to us.
+Because the Databricks API is declarative, a large number of optimizations are available to us.
 Some of the examples include:

   * Optimizing data type for storage
   * Rewriting queries for performance